NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-5-0-to-9-6-0.md

 =============

 This file documents the structural changes on the input of EnergyPlus that could affect interfaces, etc.
-This was previously an Excel workbook that made for very difficult version control, especially during busy times around code freezes.

 # Object Change: AirflowNetwork:MultiZone:ReferenceCrackConditions